Chouffy/python_libratone_zipp/README.md

 ### Unimplemented commands

 Following commands where identified but not implemented and/or implemented but not processed due to lack on `data` investigation.
+The list is not exhaustive!

 From Android application, `com.libratone.model.LSSDPNode`: command|function|notes
 -|-|-
 10  | fetchSourceInfo
 103 | fetchDeviceState
+152 | fetchSource
+281 | fetchMusicServiceCapability | Answer a JSON
+304 | fetchLimitedFunctionList | Answer 3 bytes
-520 | fetchMuteStatus|Implemented but not processed due
+520 | fetchMuteStatus|Implemented but not processed
+530 | fetchOtaAutoDownLoadStatus
+537 | fetchWifiLinein
 1284| fetchChargingStatus|Implemented but not processed
 1285| fetchPrivateMode
+1536| fetchUsbCurrentPlayId
+1537| fetchUsbPlayMode
+1538| fetchUsbSongInfo

 ## Acknowledgment